Interview with Bruce Tavey, and the first submarine to surface on the North Pole.

 The USS Skate was nuclear propelled – “a system that could run forever” – and Tavey was Chief Reactor Operator.
 The nuclear system gave the boat capabilities for long underwater stints.
+It was powered by massive batteries to give it substantial torque, and a battery comparison was obviously made to equip it for the power it provided.
 Apart from avoiding Russian borders and enemy boats, the submarine’s free reign of the Arctic was limited only by Greenland.
 Greenland is owned by Denmark, and Denmark does not allow Nuclear, so the boat could not go into port in Greenland’s nuclear-free zone.

 The Nuclear System (explained as simply as possible)

 “Atoms fission, giving off energy in the form of heat.
 This energy is used to heat water, creating steam, which turns turbines to create electricity or other forms of power.”

 “There was a floating army base in the North Pole area, with about 200 army guys living up there.
 They had a large motor running in a hole in the ice.
 We could locate the base by measuring the vibrations of this sound.
 We also made use of an active sonar to get signals from reflection off of the ice.
 We used light meters (like those used in the apertures of old cameras) to estimate the thickness of the ice floating above us.”